No further student intake

 The stream undertaken by the student will be identified on the student’s transcript of academic record and on the parchment presented to the student on completion of the course.

 Applicants must normally hold an approved degree or equivalent qualification from an approved tertiary institution.
 International on-shore students may not be admitted to the Criminology stream.
-The Faculty Board may, however, under certain circumstances and subject to specific conditions, admit others who can show evidence of fitness for candidature.
+The Dean (Education) may, however, under certain circumstances and subject to specific conditions, admit others who can show evidence of fitness for candidature.

 The course aims to provide students with: